thetyrelcorporation/bands_in_town_api_client/README.md

 # BandsInTownApiClient

 This gem provides a light weight wrapper for the Bands In Town event API.
 Currently it allows you to get all events for a particular band with ease.
 Later it will allow for all other Bands In Town requests such as band info and event searching.
-It has easy support for xml and json.

 ## Installation